Malawi: Languages

-The official language is English.
-Major languages include Chichewa, a language spoken by over 41% of the population, Chitumbuka (28.2%) Chinyanja (12.8%), and Chiyao (16.1%).
-Other native languages are Malawian Lomwe, spoken by around 250,000 in the southeast of the country; Kokola, spoken by around 200,000 people also in the southeast; Lambya, spoken by around 45,000 in the northwestern tip; Ndali, spoken by around 70,000; Nyakyusa-Ngonde, spoken by around 300,000 in northern Malawi; Malawian Sena, spoken by around 270,000 in southern Malawi; and Tonga, spoken by around 170,000 in the north.
+which include Chichewa (42.5%), Chitumbuka (31.2%), and Chiyao (13.7%).
+Other native languages are Malawian Lomwe, spoken by around 250,000 in the southeast of the country; Kokola, spoken by around 200,000 people also in the southeast; Lambya, spoken by around 45,000 in the northwestern tip; Ndali, spoken by around 70,000; Nyakyusa-Ngonde, spoken by around 300,000 in northern Malawi; Malawian Sena, spoken by around 270,000 in southern Malawi; and Tonga, spoken by around 170,000 in Nkhata-Bay District in the north.

-All students in public elementary school receive instruction in Chichewa, which is described as the unofficial national language of Malawi.
+All students in public elementary school receive instruction in Chichewa, which is not the official national language of Malawi.
 Students in private elementary schools, however, receive instruction in English if they follow the American or British curriculum.

 Religion

 Malawi is a majority Christian country, with a significant Muslim minority.
 Government surveys indicate that 87% of the country is Christian, with a minority 11.6% Muslim population.
 The largest Christian groups in Malawi are the Roman Catholic Church, of which 19% of Malawians are adherents, and the Church of Central Africa Presbyterian (CCAP) to which 18% belong.
 The CCAP is the largest Protestant denomination in Malawi with 1.3 million members.
-There are smaller Presbyterian denominations like the Reformed Presbyterian Church of Malawi and the Evangelical Presbyterian Church of Malawi.
-There are also smaller numbers of Anglicans, Baptists, evangelicals, Seventh-day Adventists, and the Lutherans.
+There are smaller Presbyterian denominations such as the Reformed Presbyterian Church of Malawi and the Evangelical Presbyterian Church of Malawi.
+There are also smaller numbers of Anglicans, Baptists, evangelicals, Seventh-day Adventists, and Lutherans.

-Most of the Muslim population is Sunni, of either the Qadriya or Sukkutu groups, with a few who follow the Ahmadiyya.

-Other religious groups within the country include Jehovah's Witnesses (over 95,000), The Church of Jesus Christ of Latter-day Saints with just over 2,000 members in the country at the end of 2015, Rastafari, Hindus, Baháʼís, (0.2%) and around 300 Jews.
-Atheists make up around 4% of the population, although this number may include people who practice traditional African religions that do not have any gods.
+Most of the Muslim population is Sunni, of either the Qadriya or Sukkutu groups.
+Other religious groups within the country include Jehovah's Witnesses (over 100,000), The Church of Jesus Christ of Latter-day Saints, with over 2,000 members in the country at the end of 2015, Rastafari, Hindus, and Baháʼís (0.2%).
+Atheists make up around 4% of the population, although the number may include people who practice traditional African religions that do not have any gods.